River City Motorcycle Challenge Rules

-Department owned police motorcycles shall be at least 1000 cc’s, and equipped with standard equipment used for their normal course of duty.
-No modifications or removal of standard equipment will be allowed; this includes removal of side stand, lights, reflectors, saddle bags, engine guards, radio boxes, etc. ABS systems, if equipped, must be operational.
-Motorcycles shall be ridden on the course in generally the same configuration as they are ridden on the street.
+All motorcycles shall be at least 1000 cc’s, and equipped with all standard equipment used for their normal course of duty and/or street use.
+No modifications or removal of standard equipment will be allowed; to include lights, side stands, saddle bags, engine guards, radio boxes, fork stops, etc… Motorcycles shall be ridden on the course in generally the same configuration as they are ridden on duty or on the street.

 *Contact us prior to registering if you are unsure if your motorcycle meets our requirements.

 Emergency Motorcycle Repairs-

 If a motorcycle is deemed unserviceable for any reason prior to entering an event, the competitor may continue in the competition, provided that the competitor can repair the motorcycle or locate a replacement motorcycle within 5 minutes of being called to the start line.
 Any replacement motorcycle must meet all of the aforementioned requirements.

 Once a competitor has begun an event, any malfunction that causes the motorcycle to be inoperable, or could make continued operation of the motorcycle unsafe, will be brought to the attention of the Head Judge.
 The Head Judge will decide if the malfunction is serious enough to justify a “re-ride”.